 Indignant, Hermione looked at her watch.
 She was late by a minute.
 Rolling her eyes, Hermione turned to tell him so, but he had already left to begin their route.
 Shaking her head, she followed along in his wake.

 Their patrols had been more quiet than usual.
 Hermione found herself grateful for the relative ease of the task, having had an arduous study period in the library.
 She hoped they might even be done quicker than that to which they were accustomed.

 Malfoy trailed behind her, making it evident he had no interest in forced conversation.

 Hermione paused, hearing an ominous sound coming from a dark classroom further ahead.
 She walked towards it, pushing the door ajar.
 A shiver passed the length of her spine.

-"It's just the Bloody Baron," she informed Malfoy who shrugged noncommittally.
+"It's just the Bloody Baron," she informed Malfoy who shrugged, his expression blank.
 She walked back towards him, falling into step once more as they continued their rounds.
 "I always thought he was creepy, but now that I know the circumstances around his death, it's so much worse."